mui/material-ui/docs/src/pages/components/tables/tables.md

 The `ActionsComponent` prop of the `TablePagination` component allows the implementation of custom actions.

 {{"demo": "pages/components/tables/CustomPaginationActionsTable.js", "bg": true}}

+## Theming

+Here is an example of theming the component.
+You can learn more about this in the [theming page](/customization/theming) and [theme components page](/customization/theme-components)

+{{"demo": "pages/components/tables/FolderTable.js", "bg": true}}

 ## Sticky header